Chapter 5 of 11

 Team Size Trigger

 When the team grows too large for a single codebase, merge conflicts multiply, builds slow down, and coordination becomes a full-time job.
-Time to split.
+Beyond 15 engineers working on the same codebase, the communication overhead (which grows quadratically per Brooks's Law) begins to dominate productive work.
+Splitting the codebase allows independent teams to ship independently.

 Scale Trigger

-When one component (search, video processing, API) needs to scale independently of the rest, it's time to extract it as a service.
+When one component (search, video processing, API gateway, real-time messaging) needs to scale independently of the rest, it is time to extract it as a service.
+Scaling the entire monolith to handle one component's load is wasteful.
+Extraction allows you to scale only what needs scaling, using the most appropriate technology for each workload.

 Fault Isolation Trigger